 If anyone wants the cutting plans for it, you can get them in my free resource library (get a password at the bottom of the page)!
 It’s a custom design, but given that we did it right before Christmas, it’s not terribly difficult to do either.

 October 2016 Update: This shelf is the bomb.
 Every kid and Star Wars fan who comes to our house is amazed by it.
-We keep the LED lights on most of the time, and R2-D2 just sits in the corner, cheerful and content to display all of Alexander’s little bits and bobs.
+We keep the LED lights on most of the time, and R2-D2 just sits in the corner, cheerful and content to display all of Alexa’s little bits and bobs.
 It was time and money well spent!